EgorOkhotin/rumbo/README.md

 The profit of this separation that rumbo_logic could be covered fully by tests and by default rust lib projects contains test samples.

+## MIGRATIONS
+In case you don't want to install diesel, postgres, rust locally you should do the next steps:
+1. docker-compose build
+2. Run the DB and Adminer only in docker
+3. Go to rumbo_logic/migrations
+4. Run all *Up.sql* through the adminer console (localhost:8080) in docker
+5. Run the webapp
+In case of new version you need to drop db and repeat all these steps

+### Postgres and Diesel installation steps
+1. Install postgres libraries(libpq).
+You can do in on the official website of Postgres
+2. Add to the PATH(if you are windows user) the following folders(your path or version of Postgres could be different):
+   - C:\Program Files\PostgreSQL\15\bin
+   - C:\Program Files\PostgreSQL\15\lib
+3. Add new environment variable PQ_LIB_DIR = C:\Program Files\PostgreSQL\15\lib
+4. Run: cargo install diesel_cli --no-default-features --features postgres
+5. Now create .env file in the root of the repo
+6. Write there: DATABASE_URL=postgres://postgres:example@localhost/rumbo_app
+7. Run: diesel setup
+8. Run: diesel migration run

 ## Keeping GIT history
 In case of moving or renaming files is better to keep the history of previous changes in this section you could find a guide how to do it.